🎉 83% of Our Clients Hit Their Q3 Goals - It All Starts With a Marketing Plan 🎉

 Just because we're not focusing on these metrics as our main goals doesn't mean they don't still affect our main goals.

-For example, if we’ve got really low CTR, our conversion return will likely also suffer (less people clicking through usually means less opportunity for conversions).
+For example, if we've got really low CTR, our total conversions will also suffer (less people clicking through usually means less opportunity for conversions).

 We just never want to put vanity metrics first if it doesn't make sense–because none of these 100% guarantees better conversion return.